Steve Gravers

-Steve Gravers (born Solomon Gottlieb; April 8, 1922, New York City – died August 22, 1978, Studio City, California) was an American character actor who appeared in numerous television shows and several films in a career that lasted from 1952 until his death in 1978.
+Steve Gravers (born Solomon Gottlieb; April 8, 1922, New York City – August 22, 1978, Studio City, California) was an American character actor who appeared in numerous television shows and several films in a career that lasted from 1952 until his death in 1978.

 Career

 A life member of The Actors Studio, Gravers made his Broadway debut in the Studio's production of Michael Gazzo's A Hatful of Rain on November 9, 1955.

 This was the same night on which Graver's first featured television performance was aired, a guest appearance on I Spy (not the popular hour-long series which would debut a decade later, but rather a half-hour anthology series hosted/narrated in character by Raymond Massey, as 'Anton the spymaster'), in an episode entitled "Bits and Pieces".

 Personal life

-Gravers married actress Vitina Marcus, with whom he had two children; the couple divorced in 1960.
-Gravers lived in California until his death on August 22, 1978 from lung cancer in Studio City, California.
+Steve Gravers married Vita Marcus, 1958-60, no children.
+Resided in Studio City, California until his death on 8/22/1978 from lung cancer.